MicrosoftDocs/mslearn-create-voice-activated-webxr-app/completed-code-ar/README.md

-# Learn Module: Create and deploy a voice activated WebXR application - Completed Project (VR)
+# Learn Module: Create and deploy a voice activated WebXR application - Completed Project (AR)
-This repository contains the completed code for the Virtual Reality option of the Learn Module "Create and deploy a voice activated WebXR application."
+This repository contains the completed code for the Augmented Reality option of the Learn Module "Create and deploy a voice activated WebXR application."

 ## Assets credits
 The dragon model used in this repository is created by RedCoreTimber and can be found on [Sketchfab](https://sketchfab.com/3d-models/dragon-flying-cycle-ae0831702eac462a9969ff4f8bd57710).